Enotrium/.github/profile/README.md

 ---
 #### Copyright © 2026 Enotrium
 This work and all associated repositories under the **Enotrium** organization are protected under international copyright law.
+Enotrium Sydicate does not authorize code for model training.

 ---
 </p>